How Eating Disorders Affect Families: 7 Ways to Practice Self-Care

 - Lack of attention to basics of self-care such as rest, exercise, and proper nutrition

-- Find acceptance.
 Reduce your attachment to previous expectations and face the current circumstances directly.
-You may need to accept that your child will not be able to play on the volleyball team this year because her weight is still too low.
-You may need to accept that meal times are going to be stressful for everyone at this point in recovery.
+You may need to accept that your child will not be able to play soccer this year because their weight is still too low.
+You may need to accept that mealtimes are going to be stressful for everyone at this point in recovery.
 When you face these realities directly, you reduce the struggling around wanting things to be different in this moment.

 Importantly, have the expectation that eating disorders are treatable illnesses and full recovery is possible.
 Know that your involvement as a carer, advocate, ally and supporter for your child are essential in supporting their recovery.
 And be kind to yourself as you learn to navigate this difficult role better and better over time.